 7. If you’re left hungry, get yourself a treat on the way home

 It’s never nice watching everyone eat all your favourite foods while you’re stuck with a celery stick, so give yourself a treat.
-Stop at your favourite eating joint on the way home and order a takeaway meal just for you.
+Stop at your favourite takeaway joint on the way home and order a meal just for you.

 And if your cravings happen to require an entire cake all for you, so be it.

 8. Get used to being sober around drunk people

 You’ll now experience the feeling of being one of the few sober people present while a lot of people get tipsy and potentially hammered.

 It’s always a bit disconcerting at first.
 It can feel lonely even…

 Jokes might not be as funny and small talk with Cheryl from payroll might feel a lot harder.